awsdocs/aws-doc-sdk-examples/kotlin/usecases/subpub_app_android/Readme.md

 ## Purpose

-You can create a Native Android application that has subscription and publish functionality by using the Amazon Simple Notification Service (Amazon SNS) and the AWS SDK for Kotlin.
+You can create a native Android application that has subscription and publish functionality by using the Amazon Simple Notification Service (Amazon SNS) and the AWS SDK for Kotlin.
 The application created in this AWS tutorial is an Android application that lets a user subscribe to an Amazon SNS topic by entering a valid email address.
 A user can enter many emails and all of them are subscribed to the given SNS topic (once the email recipients confirm the subscription).
 The user can publish a message that results in all subscribed emails receiving the message.
 If desired, the user can select another langange and the message is translated by using the Amazon Translate service.

 **Note**: Amazon SNS is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).
 For more information, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)